 How do I apply?

 If you want to be a volunteer in the hospital your first step is to attend a Volunteer Info Session.
 You can attend a session at the hospital or online.
-The application for being a volunteer in the hospital is provided at this session.
+You will be emailed the application after you attend the full one hour session.
 Check out the calendar and find a session that fits your schedule.

-Community volunteers do not need to apply.
-Register to receive emails about upcoming events.
-Sign up to volunteer as your schedule allows!
+Community volunteers do not need to attend the Volunteer Information Session.
+Click here to register to receive emails about upcoming events.
+You can sign up for Community events as your schedule allows!

 There are always volunteer positions available in the hospital.
 Attend the Volunteer Info Session and learn about which programs currently need the most help.
 We are not able to answer this question on the telephone because it requires a review.

 We are also always looking for volunteers to help with Community events that benefit Phoenix Children’s.
-Register to receive information about upcoming events.
+Click here to register to receive information about upcoming Community events.

 I’m not 16 years old yet.
 Can I still volunteer?

 Many community volunteer events allow teens to participate.
-Register to receive information about upcoming events.
+Click here to register to receive information about upcoming events.

 I’m a winter visitor.
 Can I volunteer in just the winter months?

-Participating in our community events is a perfect way to help the children and the hospital for part-time residents.
-Your only commitment is the event you register for.
+For part-time residents, participating in our community events is a perfect way to help the children and the hospital.
+You register for the events you can help with.
 There are no interviews or health or training requirements.
 Visit our Community Volunteer pages to learn more.

 Volunteering in the hospital requires training and a commitment to a same-time, same-day schedule of 3 to 4 hours per week for a minimum of about six to eight months.
 Therefore, community events are the best way to participate if you are only visiting the area for a few months.